pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/devdocs.md

 The `search-docsets` command has a `filter` mode, so the script must return a [valid list](../../reference/schemas/list.md) when called with this argument.

-We will use the `sunbeam fetch` command to fetch the list of docsets from the devdocs api.
-The `fetch` command allows you to perform http requests (with an api similar to curl).

 ```sh
 #!/bin/sh